harelshetu/REST-interface/README.txt

 I built REST interface using Sequlize-MySQL database.
-The app accept data and make an external API call while applying “at least once” behavior on the call.
+The app accept data on the interface and make an external API call while applying “at least once” behavior on the call.

 Run: